oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 ### Diagnostics summary

 Of course this is only showing us the network part of the troubleshooting process, but it's given us a lot of useful information to we can easily understand where the problems might be, and at least some information as to the details surrounding the failures.
-It's a lot better than just getting a `424 Failed Dependency` result !
+It's a lot better than just getting a `424 Failed Dependency` result!

 ## Resetting the environment